jpeloquin/waffleiron/README.md

 Waffleiron depends on:

 - A working Python ≥ 3.8 environment.
-TODO: List all dependencies.
+Its dependencies are:
+  - Required dependencies: numpy, scipy, lxml, pandas, matplotlib, psutil, shapely
+  - Optional dependencies: mayavi (for tvtk; this can be a pain to install)
+  - To run the test suite: pytest
 - A working FEBio installation.
 By default, waffleiron uses the command `febio` to start an FEBio process, but if the environment variable `FEBIO_CMD` is defined its value will be used instead.

 TODO: Add minimal example.